Skip to content

 These can be generated on the Firebase Console > AppCheck > Apps > Manage Debug Tokens.

-This variable will not be used in production unless debug: true is passed during a build or generate command.
-This allows you to still test locally using a debug token without having to worry about accidentally deploying it to production.
+is passed during a build or generate command.
+This allows you to still test locally using a debug token without worrying about accidentally deploying it to production.

 Debugging utilities